International Union of Microbiological Societies: Organization

 These divisions each have their own set of officers and objectives.
 Each division is responsible for the organization of their own International Congresses.
 They work together toward the goal of furthering microbiology research and communication globally.

-In addition to the three divisions, the IUMS also conducts scientific activities through the following:
+The IUMS conducts scientific activities through 6 specialist international committees, 9 international commissions, and 2 international federations.
+Some of these "comcofs" are managed under a division, others through the IUMS directly.
+The IUMS acts as the umbrella organization for: